sandeepverana/Postgresql/Postgres-practise.md

 ## Common Table Expressions (CTE's)
 ***

-Common Table Expressions or CTE's,can be thought of as defining temporary tables that exist just for one query.
+Common Table Expressions or CTE's, can be thought of as defining temporary tables that exist just for one query.
 CTEs are similar to a view that is materialized only while that query is running and does not exist outside of that query.

 + Allows large queries to be more readable.